 Attend any negotiating seminar and likely one of the first absolutes you’ll be presented with is this, “Whoever speaks first loses.”
-When it comes to negotiating salaries however, that may no longer be the case.
-In certain circumstances, broaching the compensation topic earlier in the dialogue can benefit both the hiring manager and the candidate.
+When it comes to negotiating salaries, however, that may no longer be the case.
+In certain circumstances, broaching the compensation topic earlier in the interview process can benefit both the hiring manager and the candidate.

 The Salary Talk Evolution

-Here are three reasons driving the change from decades old thinking on salary talks.
+Here are three reasons driving the change from decades-old thinking on salary negotiations.

 The Move to Collaboration

 Traditional negotiating can be adversarial where one side wins and the other loses.
-Thinking surrounding the salary discussion has evolved to a point where it is now looked at as a discussion on how do both parties make an offer work as opposed to holding information back.
+Salary discussions, however, don’t have to be oppositional.
+This evolution has taken the thinking to a point where negotiations are now looked at as a discussion on how both parties can make an offer work as opposed to holding information back.
 In this more collaborative environment, both sides understand they have a vested interest in mutual success.

 The Information is Out There

 With information moving so quickly and everyone having so much data on both sides of the equation, having the salary discussion earlier rather than later often makes sense.
-Fifteen or 20 years ago, you would never talk about compensation in any interview, but instead would wait for the offer letter.
-Today the process has sped up considerably because of all the available data on candidates and the amount of formal and informal background checking that can be done.
-In this environment, getting the salary topic out in the open as soon as possible can benefit both sides.
+Fifteen or 20 years ago, you would never talk about compensation in an interview, but instead would wait for the offer letter.
+Today the process has sped up considerably because of all the available data and the amount of formal and informal background checking that can be done.
+In this environment, getting the salary expectations out in the open as soon as possible can benefit both sides.

 It Saves Time

-There are no absolutes, however, and there can be pitfalls when discussing salaries early in the process.
+There are no absolutes, however, and there can be pitfalls when discussing salary early in the process.
 Here are some things to consider before using this approach.

 Know Your Audience

-If you’re speaking to the hiring authority or decision maker, early discussions regarding salaries are appropriate.
+If you’re speaking to the hiring authority or decision maker, discussions regarding salary expectations are appropriate.
 But, if you’re in the beginning stages of a multi-interview process – speaking to an HR person or a peer, for example – it may be best for you to hold off.

 Dealing with an “old school” hiring manager with very traditional thinking and a rigid approach to the interview can also raise a red flag.
 There’s a chance bringing up compensation early could put him or her off.
 Talking to someone who appears distant or implies it will be a long process with multiple interviews should also be a signal for you to hold back.
 However, if you feel like you’re having a strong give-and-take during the discussion and you’re both showing interest, it may be an appropriate situation for early compensation discussions.